synthizer/synthizer/manual/src/concepts/3d_audio.md

 When  a source is created, the panning strategy it is to use is passed via the constructor function and cannot be changed.
-A special value, `SYZ_PANNER_STRATEGY_DELEGATE` allows the source to delegate this to the context, and can be used in cases whre the context's configuration should be preferred.
-A vast majority of applications will do this configuration via the context and `SYZ_PANNER_STRATEGY_DELEGATE`; other valeus should be safed for cases in which you wish to mix panning types.
+A special value, `SYZ_PANNER_STRATEGY_DELEGATE` allows the source to delegate this to the context, and can be used in cases where the context's configuration should be preferred.
+A vast majority of applications will do this configuration via the context and `SYZ_PANNER_STRATEGY_DELEGATE`; other values should be safed for cases in which you wish to mix panning types.

 By default Synthizer is configured to use a stereo panning strategy, which